nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       1. Messages have been created.

-      2. There are clients in Rapportbook
+      2. There are clients in Rapportbook.

    2. Test case: `message generate 1 2` or `m g 1 2`<br>